Calibrated Forecasting and Persuasion: Forecasting against regret minimizers

 \section{Forecasting against regret minimizers}

 In this section, we consider a receiver who uses regret minimization, instead of the calibration test, as the heuristic for decision-making.
-Apart from that, the setting remains the same as in Section \ref{sectionmodel}.
-At each period, the sender sends a forecast and the receiver uses a regret minimizing strategy to take action.
-Regret is used as an exogenous criterion to evaluate a strategy in non-Bayesian environments \citep{cesalugosi}.
-It measures the difference in the average payoff a player got and what he could have got if he had chosen a fixed action repeatedly.
-Regret minimizing strategies ensure that a player has no regret in the long-run.
-Given the close connection between regret and calibration (see \cite{vianney}), we compare what the sender can guarantee in each case.
-First, we show that the sender can always achieve the solution of the persuasion problem against a regret minimizer, as in case of the calibration test.
-However, we show that, in some cases, the sender can guarantee much more when the receiver uses a mean-based learning algorithm, a natural class of regret minimizing strategies.
+Regret is an exogenous criterion to evaluate a strategy in non-Bayesian environments \citep{cesalugosi}.
+It measures the difference in the receiver's realized average payoff and what he could have obtained by repeatedly playing a fixed action.
+Regret minimizing strategies ensure that this difference vanishes in the long run.
+Calibration and regret minimization are closely related notions in the online learning literature \citep{vianney}; we provide new insights connecting them by interpreting both as heuristics for online sequential decision-making.

+Apart from this change in the receiver's behavior, the environment and timing are as in Section \ref{sectionmodel}: in each period the sender sends a forecast, the receiver chooses an action, the state is realized, and the game continues.

+We establish two main results.
+First, we show that a receiver who myopically best responds to calibrated forecasts incurs no regret in the long run.
+Second, when facing a regret-minimizing receiver, the sender can guarantee at least the calibration benchmark and in some cases strictly more.

-A key distinction when playing against a regret minimizer is that the forecast $f$ no longer has intrinsic meaning but simply acts as a message.
-Given our aim to compare the analysis with the calibration test, we assume the receiver minimizes his regret for each forecast.
-This is a special case of \textit{contextual regret}, where the forecast acts as context or information that the receiver has in each period.
-The receiver has no regret with respect to forecast $f$ if on the period where the forecast was $f$ he cannot shift to a fixed action $a^* \in A$ repeatedly and obtain a higher payoff.
-We denote by $\overline{u}_{R,T}[f] $ the receiver's average payoff up to period $T$ when the forecast was $f$, i.e.,
+We evaluate regret conditional on each forecast, i.e., contextual regret with the forecast as the context.
+Intuitively, the receiver has no regret with respect to a forecast $f$ if, on the set of periods in which $f$ is sent, he cannot improve his long-run average payoff by switching to any fixed action $a^* \in A$.
+Let $\overline{u}_{R,T}[f]$ denote the receiver's average payoff up to period $T$ conditional on $f$:\footnote{If $N_T[f]=0$, set $\overline{u}_{R,T}[f]=0$.}

 \begin{definition} The receiver has no regret with respect to forecast $f$ if

 \end{definition}